Not all of these questions will be applicable to your investigation needs...

 Do you have work references?

 The PI should be able to provide the names and phone numbers of at least 3 previous clients for whom they have provided services.
 Take the time to talk to those people to see whether they were satisfied with the services that they received.
-Perhaps the perspective PI has a Yelp page with reviews.
+Perhaps the prospective PI has a Yelp page with reviews.

 How will you contact me?